RexKramerXV/EDMultiCMDR/README.md

 ## Notes and security considerations

 - No external PowerShell modules are required; the implementation uses built-in ConvertFrom-SecureString/ConvertTo-SecureString (DPAPI).
+- The current Windows account entry stores only launch metadata (client/profile/launcherPath); no Windows password is captured for it.
 - Because passwords are DPAPI-encrypted, the file is effectively private to your Windows user account on that machine.
 If you need to move credentials between machines or users you must re-enter them on the target account.
 - If you want to reset or reinitialize storage, delete `%LOCALAPPDATA%\EDMultiCMDR\credentials.json` and re-run the script to create a new credentials file.
-- The script stores Windows account entries in a local JSON file under your user profile: `%LOCALAPPDATA%\EDMultiCMDR\credentials.json`.
+- The script stores Windows account entries (and current-account launcher metadata) in a local JSON file under your user profile: `%LOCALAPPDATA%\EDMultiCMDR\credentials.json`.
 - Passwords are not stored in plaintext.
 When you enter a password the script converts the SecureString to an encrypted string using PowerShell's ConvertFrom-SecureString (DPAPI).
 The JSON therefore contains encrypted password blobs.
 - On use, the script converts the encrypted blob back to a SecureString (ConvertTo-SecureString) and builds a PSCredential to pass to Start-Process -Credential.
 At no point does the script write raw plaintext passwords to disk.
 - The DPAPI encryption ties the stored password string to your Windows user account and machine.
 That means the encrypted strings can only be decrypted by the same Windows user on the same machine.